zanasufiit/ws1-docker/examples/database/README.md

         postgres:12.1
 ```

-You can also add `-d` flag to run it in background.
+You can also add the `-d` flag to run it in background.
 And also add [restart policy](https://docs.docker.com/config/containers/start-containers-automatically/#use-a-restart-policy) if needed.

 ### run using docker-compose
 See provided [docker-compose.yml](docker-compose.yml).